CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-setup.rst

 CANivore Status Prints
 ----------------------

 When working with CANivore CAN buses in a robot program, Phoenix prints some messages to report the state of the CANivore connection.
-These messages can be useful to debug connection issues (bad USB vs bad CAN) or report bugs to CTR-Electronics.
+These messages can be useful to debug connection issues (bad USB vs bad CAN) or report bugs to CTR Electronics.

 .. list-table:: Connection Messages